Funding Opportunities Search Aids

 The Foundation Directory Online (FDO) contains information on every Foundation registered in the US, as well as records of grants they have made.
 FDO is a subscription-based resource, but you may access through the

 Syracuse University Libraries web page by entering "Foundation" in the search tab for databases, then entering your SU ID when prompted.
 FDO has recently published a new search platform.
-Click here to download FDO's quick guide for their new platform.
+Click here to download a quick guide for the new FDO platform.
 A guide for Maxwell-specific searches will be published soon.

 The Grant Advisor Plus

 A deadline organized resource particularly useful for the Fine Arts, Humanities, Social Sciences & Education disciplines.
 Note - this is a subscription-based resource and is only available via a campus computer or connection.

 NOTE: Visit our grant writing resources page for links to guides and tips to help you prepare applications for many of these specific funding organizations.

 Many of the funding programs offered by the NSF have annually recurring deadlines.
 Click the link above to view upcoming deadlines within Social, Behavioral & Economic Sciences programs or view

 our list of annual NSF deadlines for programs relevant to the Maxwell School.